 At first, I was a little intimidated by the Stem Stitch.
 How could a series of straight hand embroidery stitches follow a curve so nicely?
 It had to be hard!
 But it’s not!
 As long as you follow your line and take small, consistent stitches, even tight curves appear smooth.
 And if your line turns sharp corners, the Stem Stitch can handle that, too!
-The video below shows you how!

-- See my favorite 10 Easy Embroidery Stitches to Embellish Your Projects.
+See my favorite 10 Easy Embroidery Stitches to Embellish Your Projects

-- If you like the Stem Stitch, check out Chain, Chain, Chain Stitch for another fun outline stitch.
+If you like the Stem Stitch, check out Chain, Chain, Chain Stitch for another fun outline stitch.